Jul 24, 2020

 The tensions sent global stocks to tumble of Friday.
 The Asian markets woke up turmoil following the closing of the US consulate in Chengdu.
 Hong Kong’s Hang Seng (HSI) declined over 2% while the Shanghai Composite Index (SHCOMP) went down 3.9%.
 European stocks suffered too – The FTSE 100 declined 1.7%, Germany’s DAX dropped 2% while France’s CAC 40 declined 2%.

 Wall Street is preparing for an equally rough start for the day, as the S&P 500 NASDAQ declined 0.8% overnight.
-As geopolitical tensions between China and the US grow, economists expect further decline and financial unpredictability to come.
+As geopolitical tensions between China and the US grow, economists expect a further decline and financial unpredictability to come.